Bangladesh Lamps PLC.

 Financial statements prepared following all applicable laws & regulations:

 The Financial Statements together with the Notes thereon have been drawn up in accordance with International Financial Reporting Standards (IFRS), The Companies Act 1994, Securities and Exchange Rules 2020 and other applicable laws and regulations.
-These statements present fairly the Company’s state of affairs and the results of its operations, cash flows and changes in equity.
+These statements fairly present the Company’s state of affairs and the results of its operations, cash flows and changes in equity.

 Proper books of accounts maintained: